Bhukyasandhya/nifty-50-dashboard/README.md

 ---

 ## ⭐ Acknowledgement
-This project was built as part of an assignment to demonstrate real-time dashboard development using modern web technologies.
+This project was built as part of an assignment to demonstrate real-time dashboard development.